-Italy currently has more places designated by UNESCO as World Heritage Sites than any other country in the world (with 51 sites).
+Italy currently has more places designated by UNESCO as World Heritage Sites than any other country in the world (with 58 sites as of 2021).
 Browsing through the list of sites is a good way to find places you might want to go when you’re traveling in Italy as they are all worth a visit.
 Some of the sites are famous places while others are more off the tourist radar.

 What is a UNESCO World Heritage Site?